bengabay11/chromesy/README.md

 - google account profile picture
 - downloads
 - top visited sites

-> Note: Chrome must be closed during the whole process, because its database is locked while running.
+> Note: Chrome must be closed during the whole process (import and export), because its database is locked while running.

+> Note: In order to import the passwords successfully, Chrome must be restarted after the import to load the passwords from the database.

 ## Installing
 ```bash